berettavexee/events-scrapper/README.md

 ## ToDo / Know issues

   * Tickets url isn't scrapped
+  * Recurrent events are not supported (Pub quiz every sunday)
-  * Recurrent events and day saving time were not tested
+  * Day saving time was not tested
-  * Need an argument to specify the ical output filename
-  * URL inside the description of the events are removed for no reason
+  * URL inside the description of the events are removed for no reason ( selenium getAttribut("text") don't like links)
-  * need a headless option
   * need a crash or layout change alert system
   * Credential option work only with the classic layout and don't detect the new FB layout